Oyelowo/surreal-orm/surreal-orm/docs/en/src/transactions.md

 ## Handling Transactions with Database Operations

 When performing database operations within a transaction, it is important to ensure that the operations are executed as a single atomic unit.
-SurrealDB ORM provides transaction management features to facilitate this.
+Surreal ORM provides transaction management features to facilitate this.

 To handle transactions with database operations, you can follow these steps: